Peptidyl transferase center: Mechanism

 The substrates for the peptidyl transferase reaction are two tRNA molecules: one in the peptidyl site, bearing the growing peptide chain, and the other in the aminoacyl site, bearing the amino acid that will be added to the chain.
 The peptidyl chain and the incoming amino acid are attached to their respective tRNAs via ester bonds to the oxygen atom at the 3' ends of these tRNAs.
 The 3' ends of all tRNAs share a universally conserved CCA sequence.
 The alignment between the CCA ends of the ribosome-bound peptidyl tRNA and aminoacyl tRNA in the peptidyl transferase center contribute to peptide bond formation by providing the proper orientation for the reaction to occur.
 This reaction occurs via nucleophilic displacement.
 The amino group of the aminoacyl tRNA attacks the terminal carbonyl group of the peptidyl tRNA.
 The reaction proceeds through a tetrahedral intermediate and the loss of the P site tRNA as a leaving group.

 In peptidyl-tRNA hydrolysis, the same mechanism is used, but with a water molecule as the nucleophile.

 Evolution

 Origin

 Timing: Bokov and Steinberg (2009) "unwrapped" the 23S rRNA structure into several layers of contact.
-In their model, the PTC is the original element of 23S rRNA, to which structual features were later added.
+In their model, the PTC is the original element of 23S rRNA, to which structural features were later added.
 An opposing view from Caetano-Anollés and Sun (2014) is that the tRNA's acceptor arm and the aaRS's catalytic domain came earlier than the genetic code and the PTC.